“When you discover something that nourishes your soul and brings joy, care enough to make room for it in your life”—Jean Shinoda Bolen

 Wellness amongst our residents and faculty is promoted first and foremost through our culture of collegiality and acceptance.
 Residents and faculty are on a first-name basis with a strong focus of mentorship and support.
 Family-centered care is practiced with multi-disciplinary teamwork that emphasizes collaboration and respect.

 We also recognize the importance of flexibility for residents to support physical and mental health, as well as family planning.
-The ABP policy now allows for 8 weeks of leave for residents who complete a categorical pediatric training without the need to make-up this time.
-We encourage our residents to take time away as they need throughout their training.
-For residents returning from leave we have a variety of elective options that allow for flexibility and a smooth transition back to work.
+The American Board of Pediatrics policy allows for an additional six weeks of leave from training for residents in good standing who complete a categorical pediatric training without the need to make-up or extend this time.
+For residents returning from leave, we have a variety of elective options that allow for flexibility and a smooth transition back to work.